yaatehr/learnedbloomfilter/README.md

 ## Usage

 This package is a learned bloom filter meant to be a drop in replacement for existing generic bloom filters.
-It features the ability to train a sclassifer on user data in python, export that classifier to c++, and benchmark the new learned bloom filter in c++.
+It features the ability to train a classifer on user data in python, export that classifier to c++, and benchmark the new learned bloom filter in c++.

 ### Plotting to Tensorboard